 Addiction Treatment in Baton Rouge, LA

 Baton Rouge is Louisiana’s second, and the country’s 105th, largest city with a population of 216,701 people.
 The name of the city also means “Red Stick” in French.
 Although opioid-related deaths have dropped slightly in the country, Louisiana has continued to increase.
 In 2019, the Baton Rouge saw the highest number of deaths cause by drug overdoses in the city.
 With the continued rise of drug use in the state, addiction treatment is crucial.
 People seeking help have a variety of options to choose from.
 For one, they can choose between an inpatient or outpatient program.
-Then, people can decide on the length of the program depending on the severity level of their addiction.
-For mild addiction, patients can attend a 30-day program, 60-day for moderate, and 90-day for severe.
+Then, the patient can determine the preferred length and location of the program depending on the severity level of their addiction.

 Drug Statistics on Louisiana

 - In a survey made by the National Survey on Drug Use and Health in 2009, about 7.52 percent of people admitted to having used illicit drugs in the past month they answered the survey.

 - In 2009, about 624 deaths occurred in relation to drug use.

 - Louisiana was in the top ten states with the most misuse of opioids for non-medical use between the ages of 18 to 25, around the years 2009 to 2010.